kubewarden/docs/docs/testing-policies/03-cluster-operators.md

 1. A WebAssembly binary file URI of the policy to be run.
 The Kubewarden policy can be loaded from the local filesystem `file://`, an HTTP(s) server `https://`, or an OCI registry `registry://`.
 1. The admission request object to be evaluated.
-This is provided via the `--request-path` argument.
+You provide it with the `--request-path` argument.
 Use `stdin` by setting `--request-path` to `-`.
-1. Policy settings to be used at evaluation time can be provided as an inline JSON via `--settings-json` flag, or a JSON or YAML file loaded from the filesystem using `--settings-path`.
+1. You provide run time policy settings as inline JSON via `--settings-json` flag.
+Or with a JSON or YAML file from the filesystem using `--settings-path`.

-Once the policy evaluation is done, `kwctl` prints the `ValidationResponse` object to the standard output.
+After the test `kwctl` prints the `ValidationResponse` object to the standard output.

 You can download pre-built binaries of `kwctl` from [here](https://github.com/kubewarden/kwctl/releases).